Travel checklist for short-term mission trips

 - Apply for passports.

-- After you submit your application, photos, and identification documents, your passport
+- After you submit your application, photos, and identification documents, allow four to six weeks for your passport

 - Keep two photos of yourself and a photocopy of your passport information page separate